harryw1/cuddly-tribble/README.md

 ## Goals

-- Complete both courses thoroughly
-- Build a strong foundation in both data science and web development
+- Build a strong foundation in both data science and machine learning to solve real-world problems in sustainability science and environmental science
 - Create practical projects to demonstrate skills
 - Document learning progress